-Sri Pada via Dahanakanda / Mukkuwaththa Complete Trail Guide 🌿
+Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

-If you’re looking for the most adventurous and challenging way to reach the sacred peak of Sri Pada, the Dahanakanda / Mukkuwaththa Trail is the one.
+If you’re looking for the most adventurous and challenging way to reach the sacred peak of Sri Pada, the Dehenakanda / Mukkuwaththa Trail is the one.

 This is the longest and hardest route to Sri Pada — but also one of the most peaceful and untouched trails.
 If you love quiet forests, wild nature, and a real adventure, this route will give you an amazing experience.
 But you must be well prepared.

-How to Get to the Dahanakanda / Mukkuwaththa Trailhead 🚍
+How to Get to the Dehenakanda / Mukkuwaththa Trailhead 🚍

 • From Rathnapura Bus Stand, the first bus to Mukkuwaththa leaves at 6.15 AM.

-• It goes through Dahanakanda, and you can get off at the junction that leads to Mukkuwaththa around 7.40 AM.
+• It goes through Dehenakanda, and you can get off at the junction that leads to Mukkuwaththa around 7.40 AM.

 • From there, walk about 2 km along the estate road (take the shortcut in my trail) to reach the trail starting point.